How do I write a Commercial Invoice?

 This document is designed to explain to customs officials what the contents of the package are and if an additional duty or tax needs to be levied.
 It is very important that these documents are 100% accurate.

-For shipments within the EU (i.e. Spain to France), and within the same country (i.e. UK-UK), a commercial invoice is not needed, however, for all other international shipments please do ship with a commercial invoice.
+For shipments within the EU (i.e. Spain to France), a commercial invoice is not needed, however, for all other international shipments please do ship with a commercial invoice.

 What information do I have to include?

-The couriers, like FedEx or DHL, will often have a template for you to follow, but there is some key information you have to include if you are preparing your own invoice.
-Here is a list of critical information;
+Some couriers, such as FedEx or DHL, will also have a template for you to follow, but there is some key information you have to include if you are preparing your own invoice.
+Here is a list of critical information:

 Selling on Artfinder is a commercial venture, and therefore you should not be sending any packages as a gift - these should be shipped appropriately as commercial goods.
 For international shipments, you will need to include a commercial invoice with the appropriate harmonised code/tariff.
 Failure to ship correctly can lead to extra charges for customers, issues in transit, and parcels being destroyed or returned to sender.